 Per Vingaard Klüver is a teaching assistant professor at the History Department at the University of Aarhus in Denmark.
 He has been working with History of Technology in general and History of Computing as his focal area.

-I have three primary interests.
-1., The history of portable computers.
-I am writing a book on this subject.
+Vintage Computer Federation is a 501(c)3 non-profit organization.
+I personally have four primary interests.
+1., The history of mobile/portable computers (I wrote a book on this subject).
 2. History of military computing, particularly in the U.S. Army Signal Corps.
 3. How to bridge the gap and advocate cooperation between amateurs (vintage computer collectors/hobbyists) and professionals (computer scientists, historians, journalists, professors).
-In addition, I co-founded and serve as president of MARCH (Mid-Atlantic Retro Computing Hobbyists Inc.) which is a non-profit user group.
-MARCH operates a grassroots computer museum co-located at the (Wall, New Jersey) InfoAge Science Center and hosts the annual Vintage Computer Festival East.
+4. History of microcomputing.

 As a scholar of cultural studies I am interested the history and philosophy of technology, in particular of information technologies: My PhD thesis unfolds the intractable genealogy and evidence of the so called "Moore’s Law".

 Currently I do research on the historical epistemology of information architectures in the context of interdisciplinarity research and organizational design at the cluster of excellence Image Knowledge Gestaltung at the Humboldt University.

 Most of my research is inspired by the philosophical questions of the „order and orientation“ and the human condition in the digital age.

 Vernacular Culture and Music, Cultural and Intellectual History, Citizenship, Public Sphere, Mass Media, Technology, Consumerism, 1960s